 A provider of minimum essential coverage that fails to comply with the information reporting requirements may be subject to the general information reporting penalty provisions for failure to file correct information returns and failure to furnish correct payee statements.
-For returns required to be made and statements required to be furnished for 2018 tax year returns, the following apply.
+For returns required to be made and statements required to be furnished for 2019 tax year returns, the following apply.

-- The penalty for failure to file a correct information return is \$270 for each return for which the failure occurs, with the total penalty for a calendar year not to exceed \$3,275,500. - The penalty for failure to provide a correct payee statement is \$270 for each statement for which the failure occurs, with the total penalty for a calendar year not to exceed \$3,275,500. - Special rules apply that increase the per-return and per-statement and total penalties with no maximum limitations if there is intentional disregard of the requirement to file the returns and furnish recipient statements.
+- The penalty for failure to file a correct information return is \$270 for each return for which the failure occurs, with the total penalty for a calendar year not to exceed \$3,339,000. - The penalty for failure to provide a correct payee statement is \$270 for each statement for which the failure occurs, with the total penalty for a calendar year not to exceed \$3,339,000.